Tuesday, May 30, 2023

 The Minister was speaking as the chief guest at the closing ceremony of “4th ” on a virtual platform here today.

-The state minister said the sector has stood on a four-pillar solid foundation under the leadership of Sajeeb Wazed, the Prime Minister's Adviser on ICT, for the past 12 years.
+The state minister said the ICT sector has stood on a four-pillar solid foundation under the leadership of Sajeeb Wazed, the Prime Minister's Adviser on ICT, for the past 12 years.
 Through this, internet connectivity has reached the union.

 That is why the number of internet users in the country stands at around 12 crore and it has been possible to bring a radical change in e-governance.
 12 years ago, Bangladesh was a poor country without technology, with corruption.